benchristelcom/benchristelcom.github.io/src/uses/index.md

 - [JetBrains editors](https://www.jetbrains.com/) - Expensive, but they come with pretty incredible code intelligence and refactoring tools.
 Lots of stuff you'd have to configure yourself or use plugins for in other editors "just works" in JetBrains.
 - [Visual Studio Code](https://code.visualstudio.com/) - Pretty good out of the box, configurable, versatile, and free.

-### Hosting
+### Web Hosting

 - [Namecheap](https://namecheap.com/) - Domain registrar
 - [GitHub Pages](https://pages.github.com/) - Mostly painless hosting for static sites.
 Works well with Git, obviously.
 But it was bizarrely difficult to set up a custom domain; the process is riddled with errors and footguns.
 - [Neocities](https://neocities.org) - Freemium, indie, social web hosting.
 A spiritual successor to Geocities.
 Much easier to add a custom domain to than GitHub Pages.
+Neocities hosts [The Wayward Webring](https://waywardweb.org) and a [mirror of this site](https://benchristel.neocities.org).

 ### My go-to JavaScript tools and libraries